Sand-jrd/mustard/README.md

 # MUSTARD

-This package is a ADI sequence processing tool that aim to distangle part of the sequence thats is startics (quasi-static speakels), decorelated signal (fast variating outliers and uncorrected by AO and noise) and the signal that is rotating (the signal of interest : Disk and exoplanets)
+This package is a ADI sequence processing tool that aim to distangle extended signal (like disks) from quasi-static speakels)

 ## Demo